Pivotal to Pivotal's success and longevity? Routine, plus a daily dose of honey

 British bloodstock's gift just keeps giving, but at 27 anything more is a bonus

-(This article was published in the Racing Post last October)
+This article was first published in the Racing Post in October 2020

 For the best part of two decades, Pivotal has played an integral role in the fortunes of British bloodstock.